linstrijdom/GeoHosting-Documentation/docs/src/index.md

 ## Overview

-**GeoSpatialHosting** is a specialized platform offering high-performance hosting solutions tailored for geospatial data and applications.
-We provide secure, scalable, and reliable infrastructure to support the storage, management, and analysis of geographic information.

-Our services are designed to meet the specific needs of professionals in fields such as mapping, surveying, urban planning, and environmental science.
-Powered by cutting-edge technology and backed by exceptional customer support, GeoSpatialHosting ensures your geospatial data remains accessible, protected, and ready for real-time analysis—anytime, anywhere.
+**GeoSpatialHosting**  is a secure, scalable, and high-performance platform for deploying and managing open-source geospatial tools like [GeoNode](https://geonode.org), [G3W-Suite](https://g3w-suite.readthedocs.io/), and [GeoServer](https://geoserver.org).
+Whether you’re a spatial analyst, developer, NGO, or municipality — GSH lets you focus on your project, not your infrastructure.

 <br>